Daniel-car1/nd00333-capstone/README.md

 ## Model Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input. <br/>
-As it turned out, the VotingEnsemble resulted as the best AutoML model, which has to be deployed as a model endpoint. <br/> It's notrivial architecture is represented, using [NETRON](https://github.com/lutzroeder/netron) an open source tool for investigating and documenting Machine Learning Models in a pictorial way. <br/>
+As it turned out, the VotingEnsemble resulted as the best AutoML model with an weighted Accuracy of XXXX, even better than the classification model after applying hpyterparameter tuning using Hyperdrive with an Accuracy of ......, which has to be deployed as a webservice. <br/>
+It's notrivial architecture is represented, using [NETRON](https://github.com/lutzroeder/netron) an open source tool for investigating and documenting Machine Learning Models in a pictorial way. <br/>
 Following the data flow, the 13 input features are scaled and casted in different ways resulting in an `FeatureVectorizer` which in turn results in the superposition of the 5  `TreeEnsembleClassifiers` and the `LinearClassifier` which each one is voted by a `Scaler`.
 Each `label_out` gets the associated `probabilities_out` of the VotingEnsemble as model output.
 Due to the Classification task of the deployed model, the output `label_out` is used as response.
 ![hyperdrive](https://github.com/Daniel-car1/nd00333-capstone/blob/main/Images/best_AutoMLmodel.png) <br/>